 Sumiyoshi-taisha Shrine

-Not just one of the most important shrines in Osaka but in all of Japan, Sumiyoshi-taisha Shrine is the granddaddy of all the 2,300 or so Sumiyoshi shrines throughout the county.
-Over 1,800 years of history pile up behind Sumiyoshi-taisha, predating the arrival of Buddhism in Japan for a look and feel that’s uniquely Japanese.
+Sumiyoshi-taisha Shrine is not just one of the most important shrines in Osaka, but in Japan.
+Sumiyoshi-taisha Shrine is the granddaddy of all the 2,300 or so Sumiyoshi shrines throughout the county.
+Over 1,800 years of history pile up behind Sumiyoshi-taisha.
+It predates the arrival of Buddhism in Japan.
+The shrine’s look and feel is uniquely Japanese.

-The shrine’s distinctive architectural style, sumiyoshi-zukuri, features straight, as opposed to curved, roofs punctuated by forks (chigi) at each gable and five horizontal supports (katsuogi).
-Throughout the shrine complex, you’ll catch sumiyohi-zukuri in action including at its four main halls (honden).
+The shrine uses a distinctive architectural style called sumiyoshi-zukuri.
+The style features straight roofs, as opposed to curved one.
+The roofs are punctuated by forks (chigi) at each gable and have five horizontal supports (katsuogi).
+Throughout the shrine complex, you’ll catch sumiyoshi-zukuri in action.
+The style is most pronounced at its four main halls (honden).

 How to get to Sumiyoshi-taisha Shrine

-Sumiyoshi-taisha sits a little outside the centre of Osaka, about 5 kilometres south of Shinsekai, making it hard to throw into your plans if you’ve only got one day in Osaka.
+Sumiyoshi-taisha sits a little outside the centre of Osaka.
+It’s about 5 kilometres south of Shinsekai.
+It’s a little tough to throw into your plans if you’ve only got one day in Osaka.
 The easiest way to get to Sumiyoshi-taisha is on the Nankai Main Line from Namba Station to Sumiyoshitaisha Station.
 The ride costs ¥210 and the journey is just ten minutes.

 Alternatively, if you’re already in Tennoji, take the Hankai Tramway from Tennoji Station.
 Exit at either Sumiyoshitoriimae Station or Sumiyoshi Station.
 The journey takes 15 minutes and costs ¥210.